shanacoder/Techverse-Challenge-3.0/README.md

-# Techverse Challenge 3.0 - Mobile App Development
+# Techverse Challenge 3.0 - Native App Development

 Welcome to the Techverse Challenge dedicated to mastering Mobile App Development!
 This challenge is designed to improve your skills in iOS, Android, and Cross-Platform Native Development Stacks.
 Dive into building, understanding, and transforming mobile applications using these powerful technologies.